 To classify the impact of risks in digital preservation, we use the Simple Property-Oriented Threat Model (SPOT) as an impact model for Risk Assessment.
-The SPOT model [3] defines six essential properties of digital preservation: Availability, Identity, Persistence, Renderability, Understandability, and Authenticity.
+The SPOT model [4] defines six essential properties of digital preservation: Availability, Identity, Persistence, Renderability, Understandability, and Authenticity.

-The implemented demonstrator uses the metadata model to represent the data gathered from process definitions and execution logs.
-The risk assessment framework is used to run simulations on this data.
+The implemented demonstrator uses the metadata model to represent the data gathered from process definitions and execution logs and runs simulations using the risk assessment.